jsCow/jscow-theme/README.md

 ## License

-`jscow-application-environment` is licensed under the GNU GPL.
+`jscow-theme` is licensed under the GNU GPL.